Capital-M Music

 Brightest to Darkest Modes

 This is my preferred way to think about the modes.
 I call it the "Brightest to Darkest Modes" method.
 The idea here is that starting on one note there are three "major-ish" modes, three "minor-ish" modes and one odd one out.
 "Major-ish" vs. "Minor-ish" is determined by the major or minor 3rd degree, and then each mode either is major or natural minor, or is one raised or lowered half-step away.
-Raising a note makes the scale brighter sounding, lowering a note makes it darker, and major is brighter than minor.
+Raising a note makes the scale sound brighter, lowering a note makes it darker, and major is brighter than minor.
 Here's the resulting order using a starting note of C (red indicates a lowered pitch relative to major or natural minor, green indicates a raised pitch):

 Locrian mode is the odd one out because it lowers two scale degrees, and one of them is the 5th scale degree, which causes the i chord to be diminished.
 This is unusual and difficult to work with because the i chord is normally the most stable chord and diminished chords are unstable.
 This mode can be used but it will usually have an unsettled feeling and is best when that is the desired context (in that context it can be excellent, i.e. certain dramatic contexts in film scoring or anywhere else that is the intended effect).
 Other modes either have a major or minor I (or i) chord and melodically work more or less like major and minor scales with a bit different of an emotional feeling.
 The benefit of this method from a composer's perspective is that you can control the mood of the piece by thinking about how bright or dark you want the piece to be and picking the mode accordingly.